metzlerd/metzlerd.github.io/_pages/bio.md

   - /bio
 ---

-Donald Metzler is a Senior Staff Research Scientist at Google Inc. Prior to that, he was a Research Assistant Professor at the University of Southern California (USC) and a Senior Research Scientist at Yahoo!.
+Donald Metzler is a Senior Staff Research Scientist at Google DeepMind.
+Prior to that, he was a Research Assistant Professor at the University of Southern California (USC) and a Senior Research Scientist at Yahoo!.
 He is a Distinguished Member of the ACM and the recipient of multiple Test of Time and